tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

 - people crave the feeling of importance.
 "What is there about him that I can honestly admire?"
   - everyone has something they can teach you, and you benefit by figuring out what that is.
 This belief leads to genuine interest and appreciation for other people.
   - make the other person feel important and do it sincerely
+  - being good with people is about making people feel good/important and being interested in them.
 - appeal to the other person's interests.
 Virtually all people care more about what they want than what you want
   - keep asking yourself - "what is it that this person wants?"
 - angry people are often angry because they feel unheard.
 Once you sympathize with them, they will soften their anger substantially.